mritd/dockerfile/README.md

 ## Dockerfile

+### ⚠️⚠️⚠️ Note: Some build work of docker image is being migrated to earthly,
+### you may not see the update commit in the current repo.
+### Earthlyfile has better scalability and is more convenient for cross-compilation;
+### the migrated dockerfle can be viewed in [https://github.com/mritd/autobuild](https://github.com/mritd/autobuild).

 This repository contains some dockerfiles of personally created docker images;
 it will be maintained for long periods if necessary.